numaproj/numaflow/docs/APIs.md

 <em>(Optional)</em>
 <p>

-ReplicasPerScaleUp defines maximum replicas can be scaled up at once.
-The is use to prevent too aggressive scaling up operations
+ReplicasPerScaleUp defines the number of maximum replicas that can be changed in a single scaled up operation.
+The is use to prevent from too aggressive scaling up operations
 </p>

 </td>